 There can be many reasons why a dog shakes their ears.
 First, it can be a purely mechanical issue.
 The surface of the inside of a dog’s ear is very sensitive, much more so than in humans.
 In addition, a dog’s ear canal is much longer and more complicated, making it more prone to all sorts of discomfort.
 Most often, when a dog shakes their ears, they may be bothered by a foreign object, such as raindrops, insects, or pollen.
 If the dog shakes their ears only for a moment and then goes back to normal, there is no reason to worry.
 However, if the shaking happens very often, you should go to the vet for a check-up.

 Otitis is one of the most common explanations for why dogs shake their ears.
 If you see your dog persistently shaking their head, it should not be underestimated.
 An ear infection is a very unpleasant condition for a dog, which causes, just like in humans, a lot of pain.
 An untreated ear infection or treated on its own in the wrong way can lead to irreversible changes in the auricle and even hearing loss.
 Additionally, ear infections can be caused by allergies in your pet.
+It is why it is essential to look for secondary symptoms of allergies.
+These symptoms can be itching, rashes, or other skin problems.
+If you notice that your pet is scratching a lot, has red or inflamed skin, or has eye discharge, it is recommended that you take them to the vet.
+The vet will perform an allergy test to determine what is causing the reaction.
+Once the cause is identified, they will prescribe medication or a special diet to help your pet recover.
 Another reason can also be scabies if the ears’ shaking is followed by persistent scratching.

 For starters, take a look inside the ear.
 If inflamed, you will often see a dark secretion that usually sticks to the fur near the ear.
 It will also give off an unpleasant odor.
 If the dog won’t let you touch them around the ears, this is another alarm signal, as the dog is protecting the painful area.